pouchdb/pouchdb/TESTING.md

 setting `ADAPTERS=http` and pointing `COUCH_HOST` at our server:

     $ TYPE=mapreduce ADAPTERS=http COUCH_HOST='<your CouchDB URL>' npm test

-And we test [pouchdb-server](https://github.com/pouchdb/pouchdb-server) using the current PouchDB source tree.
-This is an implementation of the CouchDB API and supports the `find()` and `query()` methods.
-Run the test suites against it like so:

-    $ TYPE=mapreduce ADAPTERS=http SERVER=pouchdb-server npm test

 Note that the default choice for the `SERVER` value (`pouchdb-express-router`) does not support `find` or `mapreduce` and does not need to pass these tests.